Official! The Premier League's 20 deadliest players of 2017/18 – ranked by shot conversion

 16.4% shot conversion (10 goals)

-It’s been a topsy-turvy few years for Mahrez – but more topsy than turvy, especially now he’s refocused following a disappointing 2016/17 and failed move to Manchester City.
+It’s been a topsy-turvy few years for Mahrez – albeit with more topsy than turvy, particular as he’s now refocused following a disappointing 2016-17 and failed move to Manchester City in January of this year.

-Just watching Mahrez play will tell you he’s returning to the form that made him 2015/16 PFA Player of the Year, but the stats lend an assist.
-He’s hitting the target with 46% of shots – a higher ratio than in 2015/16, even – and his conversion rate is more than double what it was last year.
+Merely watching the Algeria international is enough to show he’s returning to the form which earned him the PFA Player of the Year award in 2015-16, but the statistics certainly back up that impression.
+Mahrez is finding the target with 46% of his shots, while his conversion rate is more than double what it was last term.

 16.7% shot conversion (7 goals)

-One expects forwards to dominate a countdown of the Premier League’s best conversion rates, because their shots come from better positions – but it’s still a surprise to see that Doucoure is the only midfielder in the top 20 besides David Silva (oh - spoiler alert).
+You’d usually expect strikers to dominate a countdown of the Premier League’s best converters, largely due to the fact their shots tend to come from better positions.
+Nevertheless, it’s still a surprise to see that Doucoure is one of only two midfielders in the top 20.

-Watford’s leading scorer has played every minute except for the 90 he spent suspended, and 2017/18 is already the goaliest season of his career.
-Bigger clubs are sniffing around.
+Watford’s leading scorer has played every minute except for the 90 he spent suspended, and 2017-18 is already the most prolific season of his career.
+It’s therefore no surprise that several bigger clubs are rumoured to be interested in prising him away from Vicarage Road.

 17.0% shot conversion (9 goals)

-For a player of his ability, Hazard could be more productive.
-Harsh?
-Perhaps… but if you ignore the converted penalties contributing to a fifth of his Premier League goals, the Belgian averages a goal or assist every 172 minutes since arriving at Chelsea.
+Hazard is an incredibly gifted footballer, but it could be argued that he should be more efficient in the final third.
+If you take out the converted penalties which contribute to a fifth of his Premier League goals, the Belgium international has averaged a goal or assist every 172 minutes since arriving at Chelsea.

-It’s questionable whether Antonio Conte false nine-ing Hazard helps him, but at least it improves his shooting positions.
-Again discounting penalties, Hazard’s shot conversion has risen from 13% pre-Conte to 19% last season and 17% this, which is surely linked to a similar increase in shots from inside the box: 53% of his efforts before Conte, 70% now.
+Again discounting penalties, Hazard’s shot conversion has risen from 13% pre-Antonio Conte to 19% last season and 17% this.
+It will be interesting to see how he fares in 2018-19 – if he’s still at Stamford Bridge, that is.

 17.4% shot conversion (8 goals)